Native Apps are Doomed

 Ironically, even though Apple pioneered many of the progressive web application technologies, iOS seems to be the only major obstacle to progressive web app adoption.
-They don’t currently support service workers, and have only hinted at any interest in adding support.
+They don’t currently support service workers, but they are in development.

 Thankfully, there’s a Cordova plugin that adds service worker support to hybrid apps on iOS.

 That said, I don’t trust all web browser vendors to implement install prompts in a particularly user-friendly way.
 Using the spec today, users may or may not be prompted to install your app, and if they go searching for it in the app store, they won’t find it unless you also publish a hybrid app through the traditional app store process.

 For the short-term, we may be stuck using Cordova or something like it to fill the gaps on iOS devices, but good support for the spec is quickly rolling out on Android devices.
 If you have a recent Android phone running Chrome, there’s a good chance your app will work without resorting to a Cordova build.

 If you think the lack of Apple support should hold you back, remember that Android is now 86% of the global mobile OS market.
 It may be worth the effort to build a PWA even if you have to polyfill iOS with Cordova in order to take advantage of lower install friction for 86% of the world.

 In the short term, you may still want to produce a hybrid app that can take advantage of some device APIs that are still not available using web standards.